Position: Chief of Football Administration

 McCorvey took the South Carolina job following an eight-year stay at Alabama from 1990-97.
 He served seven seasons as its wide receivers coach and the 1996 campaign as offensive coordinator.
 He was the assistant head coach in 1997 as well.

 Alabama had five top-25 final rankings in his tenure, including three seasons in the top five.
 The Crimson Tide won the 1992 national title with McCorvey serving as wide receivers coach and Swinney as one of his student-athletes.
 That season culminated with a 34-13 win over heavily-favored Miami (Fla.) in the Sugar Bowl.
-Current Tiger assistant head coach Danny Pearman was also on that staff.
+Current Clemson Director of Football Scouting Danny Pearman was also on that staff.

-During the 1990-96 era, Alabama posted a 70-16-1 record and played in six bowl games.
-With McCorvey at the controls of the offense in 1996, Alabama finished 10-3, including a win over Michigan in the Outback Bowl.
+From 1990-96, Alabama posted a 70-16-1 record and played in six bowl games.
+With McCorvey leading the offense in 1996, Alabama finished 10-3, including a win over Michigan in the Outback Bowl.